Help us improve your experience.

 Before you begin:

-To configure the conditions for enabling dynamic-bridged generic routing encapsulation (GRE) tunnel creation on the MX Series router WAG, you configure one or more GRE tunnel groups.
+To configure the conditions for enabling dynamic-bridged generic routing encapsulation (GRE) tunnel creation, you configure one or more GRE tunnel groups.
 Multiple GRE tunnel groups can have the same source-address or the same destination-networks value, but you cannot use a specific source-address and destination-networks combination in more than one GRE tunnel group.

 To configure a GRE tunnel group:

-3. Specify the IP subnets from which GRE traffic can be processed.
+2. Specify the IP subnets from which the system can process the GRE traffic.

-4. Specify the pseudowire subscriber interface device (IFD) on which to build the dynamic-bridged GRE tunnels.
+3. Specify the pseudowire subscriber interface device (IFD) to build the dynamic-bridged GRE tunnels.

 Configuring VLAN Subscriber Interfaces for Dynamic-Bridged GRE Tunnels on Wi-Fi Access Gateways

-To configure subscriber interfaces for VLAN-tagged Dynamic Host Configuration Protocol (DHCP) or PPPoE subscribers on dynamic-bridged generic routing encapsulation (GRE) tunnels:
+To configure subscriber interfaces for VLAN-tagged Dynamic Host Configuration Protocol (DHCP) or Point-to-Point Protocol over Ethernet (PPPoE) subscribers on dynamic-bridged generic routing encapsulation (GRE) tunnels:

-2. Define the interface with the internal variable used by the router to match the interface name of the receiving interface.
+2. Define the interface using the predefined variable $junos-interface-ifd-name to dynamically match the receiving interface name.

 4. (Optional) Enable packet reassembly for fragmented GRE packets.